PTM2-flight-simulator-team/-FlightSimulatorSystem/README.md

 ## Backend:
-Our backeds supports server-side application.
+The Backend supports server-side application.
 It is built with MVC architecture and divided into two parts:

-*Controller* - Manages all the information flow inside and outside of the application.
+#### Controller - Manages all the information flow inside and outside of the application.

 In Inside aspect, the application and the information flow created by *Observer* Design Pattern.